 People with sensitive skin may prefer bromine over chlorine because it causes very little skin and eye irritation.
 Bromine is far more effective and stable in extreme temperatures, which is why they are better in hot tubs and spas.

-For more, you can read my full guide on chlorine vs. bromine.
+For more, you can read my complete guide on chlorine vs. bromine.

 Where to Get The Best Bromine Tablets For Your Hot Tub or Pool